MicroEJ/docs/SDK6UserGuide/install.rst

       - Click on the :guilabel:`Install` button of the extension

       .. warning::
-         Unlinke other supported IDEs (Android Studio/IntelliJ/Eclipse), there is no MicroEJ plugin which removes the JDK dependency.
-As a result, `IntelliSense <https://code.visualstudio.com/docs/editor/intellisense>`__ may propose classes and methods from the JDK which are not present in Gradle dependencies.
+         Unlike other supported IDEs (Android Studio/IntelliJ IDEA/Eclipse), there is no MicroEJ plugin which removes the JDK dependency.
+As a result, `IntelliSense <https://code.visualstudio.com/docs/editor/intellisense>`__ may propose classes and methods from the JDK which are not present in your project dependencies.

 ..